marekk33/Wordpress/README.md

 ![Screenshot_4](https://user-images.githubusercontent.com/105982073/169693997-0f440dfa-647b-4a6e-ba3c-af59de1123ed.png)

-Now that you've installed XAMPP, it's time to download Wordpress.
-You can find it at https://pl.wordpress.org/download/.
+Now you've installed XAMPP (it's our server www), it's time to download Wordpress.
+You can find it at https://pl.wordpress.org/download/ or you can dowload from this repo.

 ![Screenshot_5](https://user-images.githubusercontent.com/105982073/169694247-8852fa8f-e664-49b3-9d07-250f68208630.png)